 We insist the children respond quickly to instructions communicated by voice or whistle.
-We instil care and concentration in pupils when working with apparatus.
-We try to provide a working area which allows children to move freely.
+We instill care and concentration in pupils when working with apparatus.
+We try and provide a working area which allows children to move freely.
 We try to help children control speed when near obstacles and people.
 We encourage them to be aware of their own body space and move freely in different environments.

 Children must not wear jewellery for a PE lesson.
 Parents are reminded that earrings must be removed at home for children to take part in PE lessons.
-Staff are not permitted to remove children's earrings.
+Staff are not allowed to remove children's earrings.
 If children are unable to remove earrings (due to recently being pierced) they must tape them.
 Micropore is recommended however staff are not allowed to assist with putting on micropore.
+Please see attached Appendix IV of the Health and Safety Policy Document.